khalid-hussain/shaheen/chap6.md

 often be subdued by that typical frightening sparkle in Abu Dawood's eyes.
 She was silent but this was not an ordinary incident.
 Her shocked eyes were saying that this matter has not come to an end.
 I'm only waiting for the ground to clear.
-With the amount of engrossment Bashir Bin Hassan was treating Angela, Abu Dawood was looking at his wife with far more gravity.
+With the amount of engrossment Bashir bin Hassan was treating Angela, Abu Dawood was looking at his wife with far more gravity.

 In the midst of all of this, Badr bin Mughira looked at Rabia a few times.
 She